Woodhead, Aberdeenshire

 Woodhead of Fyvie, often simply called "Woodhead", is an inland hamlet in Formartine, Aberdeenshire, Scotland, that lies to the east of Fyvie near the upper River Ythan.
-It is believed to have been an ancient royal burgh, as evidenced by the 1723 record of a "stone tolbooth and a stone cross" and a 1765 map showing a large community and mercat cross, whilst Fyvie "was but a huddle of houses at Peterswell".
+It has been described as an ancient royal burgh, based on a 1723 record of a "stone tolbooth and a stone cross" and a 1765 map showing a large community and mercat cross, whilst Fyvie "was but a huddle of houses at Peterswell".

 A house called Woodhead Tolbooth, dating to the 18th century, contains masonry reused from an earlier building.

-All Saints' Episcopal Church (also known as Woodhead Chapel), 1849, was built by John Henderson.
+All Saints' Episcopal Church (also known as Woodhead Chapel), built in 1849, was designed by John Henderson.
 Its spire was added in 1870 by James Matthews.
-The manse, 1844, is also the work of Henderson.
+The manse, built in 1844, was also designed by Henderson.

 Fetterletter Farm, of the late 18th century, contains within its grounds two disused, cylindrical thatched dovecotes.